Dynamical Analysis of a Repeated Game with Incomplete Information: Beating after the critical point

 Observe that with the strategy $\sigma_{k_0,\epsilon}$, when $\theta=\tilde{\theta}$, the one-step expected payoff is a bit smaller than with the strategy $\sigma^*$.
-However, the update of the belief is slightly different and one may hope that this new belief puts Player $1$ in a better position for the future: in a sufficiently improved position to compensate for the loss in the one-step expected payoff.
+However, the update of the belief is slightly different and one may hope that this new belief puts Ian in a better position for the future: in a sufficiently improved position to compensate for the loss in the one-step expected payoff.
 The objective is to show that this is possible for some values of $p$.
+Note that we make no assertion about optimality of the perturbed strategy, but rather show that irrespective of Una's strategy, the expected gain is larger than that obtained by playing $\sigma^*$.

-For this purpose, we have to find an expression for the long term expected payoff.
-Whatever Player $2$ plays, he sees a Markov chain on the beliefs (governed by the random changes of the state and the values of Player $1$'s choices).
-The belief may take the values $p$ and $1-p$ and values in the $k_0$ first terms of the orbits of $p$ and $1-p$; when it reaches $\tilde{\theta}$, it may jump to the values of the belief after $\tilde{\theta}$; namely $\tilde{\theta}_\epsilon$ or $1-p_\epsilon$ and then continue on their orbits for some random time and then go back to $1-p$ or $p$.
-It is convenient to further assume that neither $\tilde{\theta}$ nor $1-\tilde{\theta}$ belong to the orbits of $p_\epsilon$ and $\tilde\theta_\epsilon$.
+For this purpose, we have to find an expression for the long-term expected payoff.
+Whatever Una plays, the evolution is a Markov chain on the beliefs (governed by the random changes of the state and the values of his choices).
+The belief may take the values $p$ and $1-p$ and values in the $k_0$ first terms of the orbits of $p$ and $1-p$; when it reaches $\tilde{\theta}$, it may jump to the values of the belief after $\tilde{\theta}$; namely $a_0$ or $1-b_0$ and then continue on their orbits for some random time and then go back to $1-p$ or $p$.
+It is convenient to further assume that neither $\tilde{\theta}$ nor $1-\tilde{\theta}$ belong to the orbits of $a_0$ and $b_0$ (this is true for all but countably many values of $\epsilon$).
 We observe that the symmetry $\theta \mapsto 1-\theta$ does not affect either the transitions or the payoff so it suffices to follow the orbits modulo the symmetry about $\frac12$.